ArielSanroj/docintelanalyzer/STREAMLIT_DEPLOYMENT_GUIDE.md

 - 🔄 **Clear Cache**: Use "🔄 Reiniciar RAG" button if issues occur
 - 📊 **Monitor Usage**: Check your NVIDIA API usage limits

-## **📱 Embedding in Your Lovable App**
+## **📱 Embedding in Web Applications**

-Once deployed, you can embed your Streamlit app in your Lovable webpage:
+Once deployed, you can embed your Streamlit app in any webpage:

 ```html
 <iframe